The Abel Tasman Coast Track is one of New Zealand’s 10 Great Walks that have been designed to showcase the best of what Aotearoa has to offer.

 Getting from Wainui to Marahau

 Trek Express operates the most reliable service between the end of the Coast Track in Wainui and Marahau.
-Expect on the journey taking approximately 1.5 hours.
+Expect the journey to take approximately 1.5 hours.
 In addition, Golden Bay Coachlines operates a bus service between Wainui and Nelson, with a stop at the car park in Marahau.

 Getting from Totaranui to Marahau